Skip to content

 /bots Check status of all trading bots

-/trade Unified trading - CEX orders and DEX swaps
+/trade Unified trading - CEX limit/market orders and DEX swaps

 /routines Run configurable Python scripts